Piano

 3. Competitors wishing to be considered for bursaries must:

-1. Enter a minimum of three solo classes OR a Concert Group / Recital Class plus one solo class.
+1. Enter a minimum of three solo classes OR a Concert Group plus one solo class.

-2. A Baroque or Classical piece must be in either the solo class or the Concert Group / Recital Class.
+2. A Baroque or Classical piece must be in either the solo class or the Concert Group.

-3. We encourage students to compete in a number of classes as their average for consideration for a bursary will be taken from their top three marks, not the entire selection of classes.
+3. We encourage students to compete in several classes as their average for consideration for a bursary will be taken from their top three marks, not the entire selection of classes.

 1. Bars should be numbered at the beginning of each line.